benkline/flickr/README.md

-# flickr
+# vanilla fetch

-Fetches photos from flickr using tags, and displays resulting thumbs in a grid, overlaying their view counts.
+Fetches photos from flickr using vanilla js, and displays the resulting thumbs in a grid, overlaying their view counts.

 ![example screenshot of app](./screenshot.png)